dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 Again, the most gender-equal countries have a smaller fraction of women in STEM, but not non-STEM.
 With propensities, this effect is <a href="/img/gender-equality-paradox/gii_vs_female_propensity.pdf">even stronger</a>.

-A third alternative is BIGI, as suggested by Richardson et al. Be *very* careful here.
-BIGI is negative when women are favored and positive when men are favored.
+A third alternative is BIGI, as suggested by Richardson et al. Be very careful here: BIGI is negative when women are favored and positive when men are favored.
 Equality occurs around zero.

 <a href="/img/gender-equality-paradox/bigi_vs_female_share_nonstem_and_female_share.pdf" alt="bigi vs female STEM and non-STEM fractions">
 <img src="/img/gender-equality-paradox/bigi_vs_female_share_nonstem_and_female_share.svg" alt="bigi vs female STEM and non-STEM fractions" loading="lazy">
 </a>

-The more women are favored, the more non-STEM degrees they earn.
-With STEM degrees, women earn the smallest share for BIGI ≈ -.02, where women are *just slightly* favored.
-The fraction increases when there's more inequality in either direction.
+For non-STEM degrees, the trend is simple---the more women are favored, the more degrees they earn.
+But for STEM degrees, there's a U-shaped curve where women earn the smallest share around BIGI ≈ -.02, where women are *just slightly* favored.
 Comparing BIGI to propensities gives a <a href="/img/gender-equality-paradox/bigi_vs_female_propensity.pdf">stronger, but less symmetric, effect</a>.

 While we're on the subject...
 The red dots in the above graph show the same data as in Richardson et al.'s commentary [above](#act-iii), which they used to claim that there was no gender-equality-paradox.
 (You can also see them [by themselves with country labels](https://dynomight.net/img/gender-equality-paradox/bigi_vs_female_share.pdf).)
 What's going on?

 <details>
 <summary>
-For one thing, I made the graph <strike>better</strike> differently, switching the axes and using smaller markers so you can see the density of countries.
+Well for one thing, I made the graph <strike>better</strike> differently, switching the axes and using smaller markers so you can see the density of countries.
 </summary>
 Don't believe me?
 Here's what you get if you take their graph, rotate right by 90 degrees, flip the vertical axis, and change the aspect ratio: